 Hot Ceiling Lights

-You should occasionally check the area around your ceiling light fixtures for warmth because not all fixtures are well insulated.
-In addition, if you exceed the maximum recommended wattage for the bulb, the fixture can overheat.
-Too much heat buildup could pose a fire hazard.
+If you exceed the maximum recommended wattage for a light bulb, the fixture can overheat.
+Too much heat buildup can be a potential fire hazard.

-If you notice a burning odor coming from any outlets or switches, turn the power off at the electrical panel.
-Contact a qualified electrician for appropriate repairs.
-The problem may be a faulty device, but it could also be a wiring or overload problem.
+If you notice a burning odor coming from any outlets or switches, IMMEDIATELY TURN THE POWER OFF at your electrical panel!
+Contact a qualified electrician for appropriate repairs as soon as possible.
+The problem may just be a faulty device, but it could also be an indication of a more significant wiring or overload problem.

-A burning smell is one of the most serious electrical warning signs because it could indicate the start of an electrical fire.
-Do not use the receptacle until the situation has been repaired
+A burning smell is one of the most serious electrical warning signs because it often indicates the start of an electrical fire.
+Do not use the receptacle until the situation has been repaired.
+Burning smells from bad wiring can be extremely dangerous.
+For your safety, electrical problems that lead to burning smells should only be handled by a professional electrician.

 Issues with Your Circuit Breaker

-Circuit breakers are designed to trip when a circuit is overloaded.
+Circuit breakers trip when a circuit becomes overloaded.
 By shutting off the electrical supply, the breaker prevents wires from overheating and potentially starting a fire.

 Issues with Outlets